Diagnosis

 Biopsies

-During a biopsy, a tiny sample of tissue is taken from an internal organ for testing.
+During a biopsy, a tiny sample of tissue is taken for testing.
 For example, a biopsy of lung tissue can be checked for a variety of fungi that can cause a type of pneumonia.

 Treatment

-Knowing what type of germ is causing your illness makes it easier for your doctor to choose appropriate treatment.
+Knowing what type of germ is causing your illness makes it easier for your healthcare team to choose the right treatment.

 Antibiotics

-Certain types of bacteria are especially susceptible to particular classes of antibiotics.
-Treatment can be targeted more precisely if your doctor knows what type of bacteria you're infected with.
+Antibiotics are medicines that clear up illnesses caused by bacteria.
+They are grouped into classes of similar types.
+Bacteria also are put together in groups of similar types, such as streptococcus or E. coli.
+Some types of bacteria are especially prone to certain classes of antibiotics.
+Treatment can be targeted more precisely if your healthcare team knows what type of bacteria you're infected with.

-Antibiotics are usually reserved for bacterial infections, because these types of drugs have no effect on illnesses caused by viruses.
-But sometimes it's difficult to tell which type of germ is at work.
+Antibiotics have no effect on illnesses caused by viruses.
+But sometimes it's hard to tell which type of germ is at work.
 For example, pneumonia can be caused by a bacterium, a virus, a fungus or a parasite.

-The overuse of antibiotics has resulted in several types of bacteria developing resistance to one or more varieties of antibiotics.
-This makes these bacteria much more difficult to treat.
+The overuse of antibiotics is a problem.
+Bacteria can change in response to these medicines.
+As a result, some types of bacteria can resist the effects of one or more varieties of antibiotics.
+This is called antibiotic resistance.
+It makes these germs much harder to treat.

 Antivirals

-Drugs have been developed to treat some, but not all, viruses.
+These medicines can treat certain viruses.
 Examples include the viruses that cause:

 Antifungals

-Topical antifungal medications can be used to treat skin or nail infections caused by fungi.
-Some fungal infections, such as those affecting the lungs or the mucous membranes, can be treated with an oral antifungal.
-More-severe internal organ fungal infections, especially in people with weakened immune systems, may require intravenous antifungal medications.
+Topical antifungal medications that you put on the body can treat skin or nail infections caused by fungi.
+Some fungal infections, such as those that affect the lungs or the mucous membranes, can be treated with an oral antifungal that you take by mouth.
+Worse infections of the internal organs may need to be treated with intravenous antifungal medicines.
+You receive these through a needle in a vein at the hospital.

 Anti-parasitics